Nature of Things

 Why is fame sought?

-Why is expressing one’s opinion that is accompanied with negativity and hatred for the world viewed as being realistic?
+Why is expressing one’s opinion that is accompanied by negativity and hatred for the world viewed as being realistic?

 Invincible – too powerful to be defeated or overcome.